Image by jcomp

 4. You Download a Virus

 Keylogger viruses and spyware are the two biggest threats to devices we use every day.
-Using these tools, someone can remotely capture information you enter.
+Using these tools, someone can remotely capture the information you enter.
 That includes usernames, passwords, and, yes, bank account numbers.

 Both spyware and keyloggers lurk in the background, so you’ll have no idea you’ve been infected.
 Sluggish performance can be a sign, but it might not be noticeable.
 By the time you do notice it, there is no telling how much data has already been collected.